rossanx/akfs/docs/journal.md

 any other kernel.
 We don't need kalimera - akfs (a(nother) kernel from scratch).
 I hope you've got the point...
 We are creating the bootloader 'cause we can :)) The objective is to create as much as we can...

+Our bootloader will execute 2 main tasks:

+    - Load the kalimera kernel to memory
+    - Detect the amount of RAM installed in the system and write it to a configuration area to be used by the kernel

-Our bootloader is going to copy our kernel from sectors 2, 3, 4, and so on, to a memory space starting at position 0x10000 (64K).
+The bootloader is going to copy our kernel from sectors 2, 3, 4, and so on, to a memory space starting at position 0x10000 (64K).
 Yeah, that's right.
 The disk is going to be used as a raw pool of sectors.
 NO FILESYSTEM AT ALL!
 At least for now.
 When our bootloader is put to run, BIOS services are still available to us.
 Let's use a BIOS service to copy our kernel from disk to memory.
 We are going to use EDD (Enhanced Disk Drive Services) and the BIOS DISK service.
 In order to use the EDD service, we need to specify a Disk Address Packet (DAP) structure.
-This structure is used to instruct BIOS service 13h (invoked with the instruction "int $0x13") what to copy and where to put it.
+This structure is used to instruct BIOS "interrupt" 13h (invoked with the instruction "int $0x13") what to copy and where to put it.
 Excerpt from our bootloader (showing our DAP):

-    #.set KADDR, 0x7f0   # THIS IS USED TO KEEP BOTH bootloader
+    #.set KADDR, 0x800   # THIS IS USED TO KEEP BOTH bootloader
                          # AND fakekernel IN THE SAME SEGMENT

     .set KADDR, 0x1000   # REAL KERNEL ADDRESS